weican/open-movies-information-backend/README.md

 # Summary
 The Project Open Movies Information is a self-motivated project as a demonstration of my back-end skills.
 This A-to-Z project is developed independently from scratch as well as it will be constantly improving.
-The website is temporarily deployed on Heroku.
+The RESTful API service is temporarily deployed on Heroku.

 # Requirements
 ### Java